tropxy/intec-custom-bsp/README.md

 ```

 8. You may check the .config file located in tmp/work/tarragon-poky-linux-gnueabi/linux-imx/4.9.123-r0/build/ to make sure that your changes are added to the kernel configurations.

+# GLIBC [In progress]

+The default GLIBC version used by intech image is version 2.28.
+This means that our python bundles and possibly any compiled code (like rust), must be done based on this version, which can be found in `debian:buster` distro.
+But what if we want to update the GLIBC version used by the board?

+This is uncharted territory and it is very likely the following tips may not work.

+1. find where `GLIBCVERSION` is used and set: `find . -type f | xargs grep -l "GLIBCVERSION"`
+That should output the file: `/yocto/source/meta/conf/distro/include/tcmode-default.inc`
+That file sets the GLIBC version to 2.28: `GLIBCVERSION ?= "2.28%"`

+2. Change the version preferred to `2.35` for example.

+3. Add the corresponding glibc recipes version to the `meta-core` dir in `yocto/source/meta/recipes-core/glibc`
+Get all the recipes and files from the yoctoproject: https://git.yoctoproject.org/poky/plain/meta/recipes-core/glibc/
+Add the files into the `yocto/source/meta/recipes-core/glibc` directory

+4. Check if the `UNINACTIVE` settings are an issue or not: `yocto/source/meta/conf/distro/include/yocto-uninative.inc`

+Check these slides about Yocto: https://2net.co.uk/slides/ndc-techtown/yocto-bsp-csimmonds-ndctechtown-2021.pdf